yzh250/RotationCurve/README.md

-# SummerPro2020
+# RotationCurve
-This is the repository for my research project for summer of 2020
+This is the repository for my research project for rotation curve fitting (1D & 2D), from summer 2020 to present.